Dry

 Until recently

 dry mouth was regarded as a normal part of aging.
-Researchers now know that
+While the salivary glands that

-dry mouth, it is because they suffer from diseases that cause the condition, or
+dry mouth, it is often because they suffer from diseases that cause the condition, or

 because they take medications that produce dry mouth as a side effect.